Happy New Year! I hope 2013 is off to a better culinary start for you than it is for me.

 FOR BLACK-EYED PEA CORN CAKES:

-2 (15 ounce) cans black-eyed peas, rinsed and drained
+- 30 ounces black-eyed peas, rinsed and drained 2 cans

 Make the Spicy Sour Cream:

 Purée half (1 can) of the black-eyed peas in a food processor or blender.

 Add olive oil to large skillet over medium heat.
 Add onions and bell peppers and sauté until softened and onion is translucent, about 7 minutes.
 Add garlic and sauté for another minute or so.
 Remove from heat and let cool slightly.

 In a large bowl, combine puréed black-eyed peas, whole black-eyed peas, onion-pepper mixture, cornbread, yogurt and egg substitute.
 Mix well.